DVAR: Adversarial Multi-Agent Debate for Video Authenticity Detection: DVAR

-Importantly, these priors are expressed as abstract textual descriptions of observable phenomena, rather than dataset-specific visual patterns or generator identities.
+\textit{Discussion on prior and generalization.} GenVideoKB introduces an explicit source of prior knowledge into DVAR.
+While the framework is training-free in that it does not rely on supervised learning over labeled datasets, it is not prior-free.
+These priors are expressed as abstract textual descriptions of observable phenomena, rather than dataset-specific visual patterns or generator identities.
 The KB does not store image-level features, latent representations, or benchmark annotations, and therefore does not encode dataset-specific information.
 Consequently, GenVideoKB does not introduce information leakage from evaluation benchmarks.
 Instead, it provides a form of domain knowledge that supports consistent reasoning and improves the reliability of hypothesis comparison in open-world settings.